image4_1536x1024

 Format of Tuition

-Teaching is contact-based, using problem-solving and self-study in health care settings.
+Teaching is contact-based, using problem-solving and self-study in healthcare settings.
 Training is accompanied by professional personnel, in simulated and real-life settings.
 Teaching is in English and the curriculum is outcomes-based.

 Locations of Programme